-There are about 750,000 children in Michigan who receive free and reduced lunch at school, Gov. Gretchen Whitmer said Tuesday.
-To ensure children are still getting nutritious meals, school districts throughout the state are setting up food distribution sites.
+There are about 750,000 children in Michigan who normally receive free and reduced lunch at school during the school year.
+To ensure children are still getting nutritious meals, school districts throughout the state have set up food distribution sites.
 Private businesses and neighbors are chipping in with food, internet service and cash, too.

 - The latest: Michigan coronavirus locations, updated COVID-19 news

 - When Michigan unemployment, stimulus checks, and $600 CARES money will arrive